Hamim-Hussain/Covid-19-Dashboard/README.md

 Team Members - Hamim, Prav, Maxwell, Rukayat

 ### Project Description/Outline:
-Our project aims to analyze the global impact of COVID-19 vaccination efforts and provide insights into vaccination progress, distribution, and its correlation with various factors.
-We will utilize datasets from reputable sources such as Our World in Data and Coronavirus Tracker to gather relevant information.
+Our project aim is to analyze the number of COVID-19 vaccinations administered worldwide and if there is a correlation with GDP per capita.

 ### Research Questions:
-1. How many people are partially vaccinated with only one dose of the COVID vaccine globally?
+1. How many people are partially vaccinated with only one dose of the COVID-19 vaccine per country in each continent?
-2. What is the number of fully vaccinated individuals who have received both doses of the COVID vaccine worldwide?
+2. What is the number of fully vaccinated individuals who have received both doses of the COVID-19 vaccine per country in each continent?
-3. How does the vaccination progress vary across different countries or regions?
-Are there any disparities?
-4. Is there a correlation between the GDP per capita of a country and the percentage of its population that is fully vaccinated against COVID-19?
+3. Is there a correlation between the GDP per capita of a country and the percentage of its population that is partially vaccinated against COVID-19?
-5. What is the current global death toll due to COVID-19?
+4. What is the current global death toll due to COVID-19 (Map with Markers)?

 ### Conclusion:
 In conclusion, the vaccination progress varies across different countries or regions.
-Disparities exist, with some countries achieving higher levels of vaccination coverage than others.
 Higher GDP per capita generally indicates better healthcare resources, which can contribute to higher vaccination rates.
-It is essential to continue promoting equitable vaccine distribution and ensuring access to vaccines for all populations, regardless of economic factors
+It would take further analysis to research in to why some countries achieved a higher level of vaccination coverage than others.

 ### Data Sets Used:
 1. COVID-19 vaccination data: https://ourworldindata.org/covid-vaccinations